LonxunQuantum/Q-CAD-documentations/source/MLFF/MLFF.rst

 .. image:: pictures/data123.png

+Notice that in each directory, the name of MOVEMENT file must be "MOVEMENT".
+Other names are not allowed.

 It is very important to put multiple MOVEMENT files in seperate directories: that being said, do not concatenate multiple MOVEMENT files into one.
 This is because in **seper.py** which will be used in KFNN and KFDP, a simple 80%-20% cut is used to form the training set and the validation set.
 Without doing so, you will probably end up with having a case that is not trained at all and only used as validation data!